Constantine-k/Metro-Navigation/README.md

 # Metro Navigation
 iOS app for MacPaw Internship program.
+The app allows users to determine a route between different metro stations.